tylerjgreen22/personal-finance-tracker/README.md

 ## Take away

 Overall this challenge was quite fun, it was my first time writing scripts in C# and I learned a lot about how to write scripts and how to handle command line arguments with scripts.

-I also learned how to work with dates better, as I had not previously worked much dates beyond just as created at timestamps This challenge took me around 3 hours to complete, however a lot of that time was just figuring out how to run scripts with dotnet and C# using dotnet script and the csx file extension
+I also learned how to work with dates better, as I had not previously worked much with dates beyond created at timestamps

+This challenge took me around 3 hours to complete, however a lot of that time was just figuring out how to run scripts with dotnet and C# using dotnet script and the csx file extension